atomic6-org/ghg/docs-sphinx/source/glossary.rst

 result the result of activities from assets not owned or controlled by the reporting organization, but that the organization indirectly impacts in its value chain.

+    **Refuse**, also called municipal solid waste, is nonhazardous solid waste that requires collection and transport to a processing or disposal site.
+Refuse includes garbage and rubbish.

+    **Sludge** is any solid, semi-solid, or liquid waste generated from a municipal, commercial, or industrial wastewater treatment plant, water supply treatment plant, or air pollution control facility exclusive of the treated effluent from a wastewater treatment plant.